SEN Information Report

 - Assessing the progress of your child and informing the SENCO if your child is falling behind or experiencing difficulties which cannot be overcome without additional support or intervention.

-- Liaising with the SENCO to write Individual Provision Maps, when required, and sharing and reviewing these with parents at least once each term and planning for the next term.
+- Liaising with the SENCO to write Additional Needs Plans, when required, and sharing and reviewing these with parents at least once each term and planning for the next term.

 - Liaising with all staff working with your child in school to deliver the planned work/programme for your child, so they can achieve the best possible progress.